borgbackup/borg/docs/faq.rst

 I am having troubles with some network/FUSE/special filesystem, why?
 --------------------------------------------------------------------

-Borg is doing nothing special in the filesystem, it only uses very common and compatible operations (even the locking is just "mkdir").
+In general, Borg just needs a well-working filesystem: It is doing nothing special in the filesystem, it only uses very common and compatible operations (even the locking is just "mkdir").

 So, if you are encountering issues like slowness, corruption or malfunction